josehu07/josehu07.github.io/_posts/2021-01-02-linux-kernel-build-debug.md

   -s -S
 ```

 Please refer to [the QEMU documentation](https://www.qemu.org/docs/master/system/invocation.html) [^4] for what these command options stand for.
+Notice that the `nokaslr` boot parameter is required, since gdb cannot work well with KASLR turned on.

 Specifically, using the `-s -S` combo holds QEMU from booting the kernel until a GDB instance is attached.
 Hence, in a separate shell window, start GDB and attach to QEMU, then start breaking & debugging the Linux kernel: